davidculemann/easycv/README.md

 You can now view the Supabase instance at http://localhost:54323/project/default, and the api at http://localhost:54321/rest/v1/

-stop the supabase service with
+Stop the Supabase instance with:

 ```sh
 pnpx supabase stop